zhenfeizhang/beautiful-jekyll/cv/markdown/cv.md

 Pixel
 : A pairing based, forward-secure and aggregatable signature, written in python (PoC) and rust (product level).
-Improves existing (non-aggregatable) solution by 100x, to be open sourced and deployed soon.
+Improves existing (non-aggregatable) solution by 100x, open sourced and external audited.
+[Source code](https://github.com/algorand/pixel).

+Vector commitment
+: A pairing based, aggregatable vector commitment, written in rust (product level).
+To be open sourced soon.

 Raptor
 : A lattice based (linkable) ring signature, written in C as a PoC, aiming